By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 Medically Reviewed by Dr. George Touliatos

-Testosterone, a predominantly male sex hormone, also plays a significant role in women’s health.
-While women produce it in a smaller quantity, it is still essential for various functions, including maintenance of libido (sex drive), bone health and muscle mass.
+Testosterone, one of the key male sex hormones, also plays a significant role in women’s health.
+While women produce testosterone in a smaller quantity, it is still essential for various functions, including maintenance of libido (sex drive), bone health and muscle mass.

 Female testosterone levels can vary depending on different factors, including age and menstrual cycle stage.
 According to Mayo Clinic, normal female testosterone levels are: